 Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
+Please note that not all of these awards are available every year.

-Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$300 pa if living at home; \$400 pa if living away from home Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$4000 Sam Cracknell Memorial Up to \$1500 pa payable in fort- nightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrol- ment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need Air Force Association Memorial Scholarship \$250 pa 1 year renewable for the duration of the course subject to satisfactory progress Child of member or former member of Royal Australian Air Force undertaking a full-time degree course Girls Realm Guild Scholarship Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full-time undergraduate course on the basis of academic merit and finan- cial need
+Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$150 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$4000 Sam Cracknell Memorial Up to \$3000 pa payable in fort- nightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrol- ment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need Girls Realm Guild Scholarship Up to \$1500 pa • 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full-time undergraduate course on the basis of academic merit and finan- cial need

-Applied Science

-Applied Geology Esso Australia Ltd \$600 pa 1 year Permanent residence in Australia and eligibility for admission to Year 4 or honours year of full-time Applied Science or Science Course in Geology or Geophysics

-Apply to The Secretary, Bursary Endowment Board, Box 460, PO, North Sydney 2060 immediately after sitting for HSC.
+Applied Science Applied Geology Esso Australia Ltd Up to \$600 pa 1 year Permanent residence in Australia and eligibility for admission to Year 4 or honours year of full-time Applied Science or Science Course in Geology or Geophysics Apply to The Secretary, Bursa ry Endowment Board, Box 460, PO, North Sydney 2060 immediately after sitting for HSC.

-Donor Value Year/s of Tenure Conditions Ceramic Engineering Australian Ceramic Society \$600 pa 1 Australian Consolidated Industries Ltd \$600 pa 1 year renewable for the duration of the course subject Permanent residence in Australia an eligibility for admission to the first of second year of the full-time degre The Brick Manufacturers' Association of New South Wales \$900 p a to satisfactory progress course in Ceramic Engineering The State Brickworks \$900 pa 1 year renewable for the duration of the course subject to satisfactory Permanent resident status in Australi and eligibility for admission to the firs or second year of the full-time degre course in Ceramic Engineering Nunderlich Limited \$600 pa progress Chemical Engineering ~ Chemical Engineering Shell Refining (Australia) Pty Ltd \$300 pa plus \$100 book and equip- ment allowance] Eligibility for admission to the second year of the full-time course in Chemica Engineering Shell Refining (Australia) book and equip- 1 year renewable for the duration of year of the full-time course in Chemica Shell Refining (Australia) Pty Ltd book and equip- ment allowance 1 - year of the full-time course in Chemica Engineering Permanent residence in Australia and eligibility for admission to the full-time
+Donor Value Year/s of Tenure Conditions Ceramic Engineering ······································ ······································ Australian Ceramic Society Up to \$600 pa J Australian Consolidated Industries Ltd Up to \$600 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the first of second year of the full-time degree course in Ceramic Engineering The Brick Manufacturers' Association of New South Wales Up to \$900 pa The State Brickworks Up to \$900 pa 1 year renewable for the duration of the course subject to satisfactory Permanent resident status in Australia and eligibility for admission to the first or second year of the full-time degree course in Ceramic Engineering Wunderlich Limited Up to \$600 pa progress